emiliosheinz/full-cycle-service-mesh-with-istio/README.md

 ### K3d

 K3d is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker.
 It makes it very easy to create single and multi-node k3s clusters in docker, e.g. for local development on Kubernetes.

+### Gateway

+Manages incoming and outgoing traffic.
+It works on layers 4-6, ensuring port, host, and TLS management.
+It is directly connected to a Virtual Service that will be responsible for routing.

+### Virtual Service

+A Virtual Service allows you to configure how requests will be routed to a service.
+It has a series of rules that, when applied, will ensure that the request is directed to the correct destination.

+### Destination Rules

+Destination Rules are used to configure the behavior of the traffic that reaches a service.
+It is possible to configure the load balancing algorithm, timeouts, and circuit breakers.